 My phone.
 My precious, precious phone.
 It’s simultaneously my baby and my best friend and my lifeline and my worst enemy.

 It’s an iPhone 4S.
 I’ve had it for a few years, and before that I had the Samsung Vice, which was a slide phone (remember when those were all the rage?).
 But all I could do on my slide phone was text, so going from that to an iPhone was interesting.
-That being said, I did have and actively use and iPod Touch, so it was a perfect combination of the two.
+That being said, I did have and actively use an iPod Touch, so it was a perfect combination of the two.

 My phone is always on me.
 I mean, I’m nineteen, and what nineteen year old isn’t carrying their phone?
 I use it when I need it, I use it when I’m bored, I use it when I should be doing other things…I use it a lot.

-And most of the times, I use it for music.
+And most of the time, I use it for music.
 I am constantly listening to music.
 At school last year, I rarely left my dorm room without headphones in.
 I liked the constant sounds in my ear to fill the loneliness and/or awkward silences I am prone to.
 The music on my phone is so important to me, and perhaps the only reason I have an iPhone (I feel an Apple rant coming on…another post, maybe).

 I call my phone my best friend because it is, in a way.
 It’s always with me, always there when I need it, it supports me and I love it.
 I’ve never forgotten it or lost it or treated it carelessly because I need it, similar to how one needs their best friend.

 And then there are my real friends, and I have my phone to thank for giving me the ability to connect with them.
 Not just by texting, but through all the other applications available.
 Sure, Twitter and Email can be accessed on a laptop, but Snapchat and Whatsapp cannot.
 The mobility and ease is a gift, and I enjoy it.
-Almost all the big friendships I had are strengthened and supported by the power of phones.
+Almost all the big friendships I have are strengthened and supported by the power of phones.

 In fact, the on-the-go powers I have is something really awesome.
 I blog on my phone, I write stories on the Notes app on my phone…one time I started writing an essay on my phone.
-Using paper to write a reminder is obsolete now.
+Using paper to write a reminder is basically obsolete now.
 Phones make life so much simpler.
 That’s why I’m excited to see how phones improve over time.
 I’m waiting for Iron Man hologram abilities.
-Y’know, like that Z Phone from Hannah Montana….
+Y’know, like that Z Phone from Hannah Montana…

 I also can’t begin to tell you how many times I’ve used my phone to fake busyness, how many times I didn’t want to seem like a creepy bored person, so I’ve unlocked my phone and just flicked through the pages of apps or refreshed my emails for the fifth time in the past ten minutes.
 It’s like fake texting.